Art and Design Technology (DT) Curriculum

-The subject leader for these areas is Mrs R Tomlinson.
+The subject leader for art is Mrs R Tomlinson

 See the links below for some creative activities that your little artists could try at home:

 Art and design technology aids child development in many ways:

 It improves motor skills and coordination: Doing art and craft activities aid in the development of both the large and small muscles and eye-hand coordination.
 They also help children learn fine motor control, which is crucial for writing.
 Activities like gripping a crayon or a paintbrush, using scissors, squeezing the bottle of glue, or rolling play dough develop and improves dexterity.
 Since children use both hands for these activities, their coordination also improves.